Sole Proprietorship Compliance

 A sole proprietor can opt for the Presumptive Taxation Scheme under sections 44AD, 44ADA, and 44AE of the Income Tax Act, 1961.

-Eligibility: This section applies to those who operate goods transport businesses using up to 10 vehicles.
+Section 44AE: This is Applicable to transport businesses with up to 10 vehicles.

 If the proprietorship's total turnover exceeds ₹1 crore (₹50 lakh for professionals), a tax audit is mandatory under Section 44AB of the Income Tax Act, 1961.